saxix/drf-api-checker/README.rst

 The First time the test is ran, the response and model instances are serialized and saved on the disk; any further execution is checked against this first response.
-Model instances are saved as well,  to guarantee the same response's content.

-Test data are saved in the same directory where the module test lives, under `_api_checker/<module_fqn>/<test_class>`
+Test data are saved in the same directory where the test module lives, under `_api_checker/<module_fqn>/<test_class>`

-Fields that cannot be checked by value can be tested writing custom `assert_<field_name>` methods.
+Fields that cannot be checked by value (ie timestamps/last modified) can be tested writing custom `assert_<field_name>` methods.

-(see AssertModifiedMixin)
-In case of nested objects, method must follow the field "path".
+In case of nested objects, method names must follow the field "path".
 (ie. `assert_permission_modified` vs `assert_modified`)

 This module can also intercept when a field is added,